kaazing/gateway/doc/admin-reference/r_conf_service.md

 </td>
 <td>
-Lists the TLS/SSL protocol names on which ${the.gateway} can accept connections.
+Lists the TLS/SSL protocol names on which the Gateway can accept connections.
 See [ssl.protocols and socks.ssl.protocols](#sslprotocols).
 </td>
 </tr>
 <tr>